ergolyam/xrdp-docker/readme.md

 - **No VNC hop**: uses `xrdp` + `xorgxrdp`; clients see a native RDP server on port 3389.
 - **IceWM kiosk mode**: no task‑bar, no start menu your app is full‑screen.
 - **Environment‑driven**: just supply `USER`, `PASSWD`, `/startapp.sh`.

+## Projects Using This Image

+Here are some example projects built on top of `xrdp-docker`:

+- [**xrdp-firefox**](https://github.com/grisha765/xrdp-firefox) – A minimal container that launches Firefox in a remote desktop session via XRDP.

+> Have you built something with `xrdp-docker`?
+Feel free to open a PR and add your project here!